vexide/website/src/content/docs/index.md

 ![message boxes depicting various memory errors](/docs/aborts.svg)

-Rust as a language aims to make make as difficult as possible to write software that fails in unpredictable ways.
+Rust as a language aims to make it as difficult as possible to write unpredictable software that fails at runtime.
 This is especially important when programming robots.
 Many competitors can attest to the truth of [Murphy's law](https://en.wikipedia.org/wiki/Murphy%27s_law). **If something works 99.5% of the time, but very rarely fails unexplainably, then it isn't worth using at all.**

-Likewise, programming in an environment that makes it exceedingly easy to shoot yourself in the foot isn't much better either. vexide promotes safe programming practices like result-based error handling and memory safety, while also preventing common pitfalls like race conditions and undefined behavior. **This decreases the risk of something going wrong when it matters the most, while also making you a better programmer in the process.**
+Likewise, programming in an environment that makes it exceedingly easy to shoot yourself in the foot isn't much better either. vexide is designed to encourage safe programming practices, such as memory safety and explicit, result-oriented error handling, while often completely preventing common pitfalls like race conditions and undefined behavior. **This decreases the risk of something going wrong when it matters the most, while also making you a better programmer in the process.** Often times, if your program compiles, you can be reasonably confident it will function.

 vexide also takes [undefined behavior](https://en.wikipedia.org/wiki/Undefined_behavior) very seriously. **It should not be possible to cause memory errors in vexide when only using safe Rust.** If you ever encounter anything along the lines of a `Memory Permission Error`, `Prefetch Error`, or `Undefined Error` in your program with no `unsafe` code, then this is immediately considered a serious and high-priority bug in vexide itself.